scalar-labs/scalar-kubernetes/docs/ManualDeploymentGuideScalarDLOnAzure.md

 1. Download the following Scalar DL configuration files from [the scalar-kubernetes repository](https://github.com/scalar-labs/scalar-kubernetes/tree/master/conf).
 Note that they are going to be versioned in the future, so you might want to change the branch to use a proper version.
     * scalardl-custom-values.yaml
+    * scalardl-audit-custom-values.yaml
     * schema-loading-custom-values.yaml

-2. Update the database configuration in `scalarLedgerConfiguration` and `schemaLoading` sections as specified in [configure Scalar DL guide](./ConfigureScalarDL.md).
+2. Update the database configuration in `scalarLedgerConfiguration`, `scalarAuditorConfiguration` and `schemaLoading` sections as specified in [configure Scalar DL guide](./ConfigureScalarDL.md).

 3. Create the docker-registry secret for pulling the Scalar DL images from GitHub Packages.